deity-io/falcon-platform-docs/docs/platform/server/events.md

 ## Overview

-Falcon Server emits several event hooks that can be used to add your own custom code.
+DEITY Middleware emits several event hooks that can be used to add your own custom code.

 We use [this package](https://www.npmjs.com/package/eventemitter2) as a base for our events.